 The library provides free access to computer workstations and wireless internet access to students and faculty for learning, research, and teaching.
 The entire library has Wi-Fi hot spots.
-The university encourages students to bring their personal laptops to the library to take advantage of Wi-Fi connections.
+The

 The Acceptable Use Policy (AUP) details policies regarding appropriate use of computer equipment, the email system, and the internet.
 The AUP can be accessed at http://myaua.auamed.net.
 Students are encouraged to contact the Campus Technology Services service desk (servicedesk@auamed.net) for more information.